Annual Fusion Event Brings Minority Professionals Together

 Fusion, a networking event for West Michigan professionals from diverse backgrounds, is stepping up its efforts to connect people in the business community by offering a chance for attendees to meet one-on-one with leaders of some of West Michigan's best-known businesses.

 Fusion is an annual event begun by Varnum several years ago as a way to strengthen inclusion within the community by connecting professionals of various racial, ethnic and cultural groups.
 Among the attendees are representatives from the Grand Rapids Black Chamber of Commerce, West Michigan Asian American Association, the Hispanic Chamber of Commerce, OutPro, BLE2ND, and the Grand Rapids Chamber of Commerce.

-This year's event, set for Wednesday Aug.
-12 at the Varnum Law offices in Bridgewater Place, features a drawing in which the prizes are one-on-one meetings with area business leaders.
+This year's event, set for Wednesday, August 12 at the Varnum offices in Bridgewater Place, features a drawing in which the prizes are one-on-one meetings with area business leaders.
 Among the participating leaders are Win Irwin of Irwin Seating; Kris Larson of Downtown Grand Rapids, Inc.; Pete Mitchell of Rockford Construction; Jeff Padnos of PADNOS; and John Rahn of Chemical Bank.